topin212/managerovec/README.md

 # managerovec
 A dummy file manager I'm doing for my exam.
-Try it out!
+Don't ever try it out!

 Requirements:
   .Net 4.5.2.
 Earlier versions are not checked.